columnfella/Claude-Chef/README.md

-# Claude Chef
+# Jim Chef

-This repository is a small React-built web app that uses the Claude API to create recipes based on a list of ingredients.
+This repository is a small React-built web app that uses the hugging face Mistralai's Mixtral-8x7B-Instruct-v0.1 model to create recipes based on a list of ingredients.

 Note: This repository is an exercise from Bob Zirroll's React course on the Scrimba platform: [https://scrimba.com/learn-react-c0e](https://scrimba.com/learn-react-c0e)